anxdpanic/plugin.video.playthis/README.md

 #PlayThis

 The PlayThis add-on will attempt to resolve a provided url with UrlResolver and start playback if possible.
+Keeps a history of played urls for future use.

 - Requirements
     -